RSpec in the News

 RSpec reviewed in Sky & Telescope Magazine

-We’re pleased to see this review of RSpec in Sky & Telescope Magazine.
 Written by Contributing Editor Rod Mollise, the review praises the software and the fun of capturing spectra with a small telescope.
-(Full article: Screen version: link.
-Printable version: link)
+(Full article: Screen version PDF: link.
+Printable version PDF: link)

 Solar Limb Darkening

 Bob Gill uses RSpec in a novel, “off-label” way to measure the limb darkening on the Sun.
-Read his full report: link. (pdf)
+Read his full report PDF: link.

 Asteroid Research